 funiculars / gondolas – 1

-Artificial snow – 1000 guns, 210 km. trails (only clean drinking water is used for snowmaking)
+Artificial snow – 1000 guns, 210 km. slopes (only clean drinking water is used for snowmaking)

 Night skiing – 13 km.